Generalized chip firing and critical groups of arithmetical structures on trees: Merging arithmetical structures

 Suppose $G_1$ and~$G_2$ are two finite, connected graphs without loops, and choose $x \in V(G_1)$ and $y \in V(G_2)$.
 Let $G_1 \vee G_2$ be the graph obtained from $G_1$ and~$G_2$ by identifying the vertices $x$ and~$y$.
 In this section, we describe how to obtain an arithmetical structure on $G_1 \vee \nolinebreak G_2$ from arithmetical structures on $G_1$ and~$G_2$.
 In the case when the $\vr$-values at $x$ and~$y$ are relatively prime, we will show that the critical group of the resulting arithmetical structure is isomorphic to the direct sum of the critical groups of the two original arithmetical structures.

 We first describe how to obtain an arithmetical structure on $G_1 \vee G_2$ from arithmetical structures on $G_1$ and~$G_2$.
-This is closely related to the merging operation on graphs with arithmetical structures studied by Corrales and Valencia \cite{C18,C17}.
-The following proposition follows from \cite[Theorem~2.3]{C17}, but for completeness we also give a proof here.
+This merging operation was previously studied by Hower in his thesis \cite[Definition~7.1]{Hower}.
+It is also closely related to operations studied by Corrales and Valencia \cite{CV18-LAA,CV18-JAA}.

 \begin{proposition} Let $G_1$ and~$G_2$ be finite, connected graphs without loops, and choose $x \in V(G_1)$ and $y \in V(G_2)$.
 If $(\vd_1,\vr_1)$ and $(\vd_2,\vr_2)$ are arithmetical structures on $G_1$ and~$G_2$, respectively, then there is an arithmetical structure on $G_1 \vee G_2$ defined by